christianacca/web-api-starter/docs/dev-setup.md

         But note that any forward slash will need to be escaped by adding another forward slash eg `\\`
 6. Start/Run the API project: `dotnet run --project ./src/Template.Api`
 7. Check that the basics are running by browsing to: <https://localhost:5000/health>
+8. If you need to expose the local API externally, see [API tunnel guidance](./dev-tunnels.md#api-on-port-5000).

 ## App